j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/public-api.rst.txt

         AIMove .> Game
     }

 The library contains a single public module that holds the public types.
+The naming conventions used in this library follow those described in the Rust API Guidelines [#RustAPIGuidelines]_ per the :ref:`ref-idiomatic-rust-apis-story` user story.

 Each of the major and supporting types are described below.

 ===============
 Game Management